Activities in Bali

 Brand new golf course situated on the cliffs of Bali's Bukit Peninsula and overlooking the rolling blue surf of the vast Indian

-Ocean in the area formerly known as "dreamland".
 This eighty-five hectare golf course, designed by Ronald Freeman, has 18 holes

 and is part of a huge development which is branded the "new Kuta".

-The whole 400 hectare project boasts, apart from the golf course, a new resort above the beach area, a convention centre, restaurants,
+The whole 400 hectare project boasts, apart from the golf course, a new resort above the beach area, a convention centre, restaurants, a health service centre and an international school as well as privately owned villas.

 Surfing around Bali